Offbeat Hampi

 View from Matunga Hill, Hampi

 At the end of Hampi Bazaar, there sits a huge monolith Nandi.
 Matunga trek starts from there.
 The climb is easy, but for the last few meters, it’s just slippery boulders.
 I almost turned back but my wife pushed me forward.
 Thanks to her, I witnessed one of the most brilliant sunsets of my life.
-Sunsets on the west, removing its warmth from Hampi, pouring its orange warmth in flowing Tungabhadra river.
-Lose yourself in that peaceful calm twilit zone.

 Sunrise from Anjaneya hill: